chandrasg/chandrasg.github.io/_pages/group.md

 {% include base_path %}

-We currently have an open position for students currently enrolled at Penn for a COVID-19 contact tracing project for state of Pennsylvania in collaboration with Penn CIS and Penn [CHIBE](https://chibe.upenn.edu/).
-It involves building a web-scraper, bash scripting, and basic NLP/ML; and around 10-15 hours/week.
+We currently have an open position for students currently enrolled at Penn for a COVID-19 contact tracing project for state of Pennsylvania in collaboration with Penn CIS and the [Center for Health Incentives and Behavioral Economics](https://chibe.upenn.edu/).
+The position involves building a web-scraper, bash scripting, and basic NLP/ML; and around 10-15 hours/week.
 Please reach out to me sharathg [at] cis [dot] upenn [dot] edu if you're interested!

 ## Current
 + Yiling Geng, M.S.
 (Thesis), UPenn